2023 Qatar espionage case

 In August 2022, eight former Indian Navy officers were detained in Doha, Qatar.
-Charges against them were not made public by Qatari authorities; however, media reports speculated that they were "spying for Israel", which was later found to be untrue.
-This claim was never made by or accepted by either Governments.
-The cause for this entire episode of arrests, penalty, and release would not be spying as release on those charges is usually not done.
-The problem may have been created by someone, maybe unfriendly neighbours of the Government of India who were threatened by the affinity of the two countries.
-The detained men who worked in Qatar were allegedly involved in activities connected to espionage.
-After long diplomatic and judicial efforts, their charges were commuted by December 2023, and all were released later.
-They reached New Delhi in February 2024.
-Multiple media sources have been peddling a false narrative that the men were spying for Israel.
-There has been no fact checking, consideration for the families of the eight men and the impact it has on India’s defence services in any of the reporting.
+While charges against them were not made public by Qatari authorities, media reports speculated that they were "spying for Israel", which was later found to be untrue.
+The spying allegations were never made or accepted by either of the Governments.
+Following long diplomatic and legal efforts, the charges of all but one of them were commuted in December 2023, and they were released and reached New Delhi by February 2024.
+One of them, Commander Purnendu Tiwari, remains detained as of February 2026.

 Background

 Millions of Indian nationals reside in the Persian Gulf region, with tens of thousands employed in semi-skilled and low-income jobs.
 These migrant workers have been instrumental in the development of the economies of Gulf Arab states and serve as a crucial source of remittances for India.

 The company, Dahra Global Technologies and Consultancy Services, for whom the eight Indians worked, described itself as a "local business partner" of Qatar's governmental agencies including defence.

 In 2020, Qatar signed a memorandum of understanding (MoU) with Fincantieri — an Italian shipbuilding firm — to build submarines.
 The project also involved the maintenance of Qatar's naval fleet and construction of a naval base.
 However, the MoU was reportedly not implemented.
 As of May 2023, the Fincantieri company had no existing contracts for submarines with Qatar.
 However, based on a 2016 agreement with the Qatar's Ministry of Defence, work on finishing seven surface vessels – including four corvettes, two patrol vessels and one amphibious vessel was in progress.

 Qatar is reportedly seeking a smaller variety of the U212 Near Future submarine, a submarine project in Italy built with a German firm's cooperation.